ebrensi/heatflask/README.md

   3. In the **Deployment Method** settings for your app, chose **GitHub**, and you should get the option to connect your fork of this GitHub repo.

-You the option of manually deploying the app, or having it be automatically deployed every time you push a commit up to GitHub.
+You have the option of manually deploying the app, or having it be automatically deployed every time you push a commit up to GitHub.
 Before you make your first deploy however, you need to set up the database with all of the GPS points.
 We use Heroku's (free) PostgreSQL.

-#### Set up Heroku PostgreSQL:
+### Set up Heroku PostgreSQL:
   0. Go over to the resources tab in your app's settings (`https://dashboard.heroku.com/apps/my_app/resources`).
   1. Add the **Heroku Postgres** add-on.
 The free version is fine as along as you have fewer than 10000 activities.
 The Hobby-Dev (free) version of Heroku Postgres is limited to 10000 rows (and 20 simultaneous connections), and our app uses one row for each activity.
 The GIS points are stored as arrays.